 A brief history of tool watches

-Ultra precise timekeeping matters beyond the bounds of professional sports.
+Ultra precise timekeeping matters beyond the bounds of modern professional sports.
 As early as the 1880s, precise marine chronometers were used on merchant vessels and research expeditions.
 At the beginning of the 20th century, watchmakers supplied chronometers to the shipping and aerospace industries to enable exact timekeeping and navigation on ships and airplanes—later drawing on their experience in manufacturing for aeronautics and the navy to make their dive and pilot watch collections.
 Illustrative of this is how the pilot’s watch was developed.
-In the early 20th century, the Wright brothers made the first successful attempts at flight; and the pilot watch became an indispensable instrument on board.
-During the First World War, it was a pocket watch in a leather case, attached to the wrist or else affixed to the cockpit.
-These early pilot watches featured a small seconds dial for exact timing.
-Soon, airplanes were able to fly longer routes, and as a result pilot watches were used for navigating—large, extremely precise observation watches were employed to determine longitude and were worn on the forearm, over the uniform.
-“Observers” on board read the watches.
+During the First World War, it was still a pocket watch in a leather case, attached to the wrist or else affixed to the cockpit.
+Later, they were attached to the forearm, over the uniform.
 In 1927, Charles A. Lindbergh was the first pilot to cross the Atlantic on a solo flight.
 He used the plane’s airspeed gauge, a compass and a wristwatch to ascertain his position, but was not satisfied with this method of navigating.
 Lindbergh commissioned development of a watch with a bidirectional bezel showing the hour angle of Greenwich, a critical element in determining longitude.

 What is a tool watch?

 Tool watches are large and striking: they have robust cases, broad bezels, high-contrast luminous dials, and are highly water-resistant.
-Most tool watches come with an automatic caliber.
-Tool watches are differentiated from Sport Watches—a type of watches with additional electronic features for monitoring sleep quality, heart rate and pulse.
-The recommended features of your tool watch will depend on the demands of your particular sport and lifestyle.
-We have compiled the most important things for you to know.
+Most tool watches—both for men and women—come with an automatic caliber.
+Tool watches are differentiated from sport watches—a type of watch with additional electronic features for monitoring sleep quality, heart rate and pulse.

 How do tool watches and dress watches differ?